jhorzek/lessSEM/README.md

-# linr
+# lessSEM

-linr (**l**inr **i**mplements **n**on-smooth **r**egsem) is an R package which provides regularized structural equation modeling (regularized SEM) with non-smooth penalty functions (e.g., lasso) building on lavaan.
-These non-smooth penalties make SEM *leaner*.
-As the name suggests, linr is heavily inspired by the [regsem](https://github.com/Rjacobucci/regsem) package.
+lessSEM (**l**essSEM **es**timates **s**parse **SEM**) is an R package which provides regularized structural equation modeling (regularized SEM) with non-smooth penalty functions (e.g., lasso) building on lavaan. lessSEM is heavily inspired by the [regsem](https://github.com/Rjacobucci/regsem) package which provides similar functionality.

-The objectives of linr are:
+The objectives of lessSEM are:

 1. to compare exact and approximate optimization of regularized SEM
 2. to provide optimizers for other SEM packages which can be used with an interface similar to optim

-linr also provides experimental functions for approximate cross-validation and approximate influence functions.
+lessSEM also provides experimental functions for approximate cross-validation and approximate influence functions.

 **Warning**: The package is relatively new and you may find more stable implementations of regularized SEM in the R packages [regsem](https://github.com/Rjacobucci/regsem) and [lslx](https://github.com/psyphh/lslx).

-The following features are implemented in linr:
+The following features are implemented in lessSEM:

-- regularization of SEM with ridge, lasso, adaptive lasso, and elastic net (see ?linr::ridge, ?linr::lasso, ?linr::adaptiveLasso, ?linr::elasticNet)
+- regularization of SEM with ridge, lasso, adaptive lasso, and elastic net (see ?lessSEM::ridge, ?lessSEM::lasso, ?lessSEM::adaptiveLasso, ?lessSEM::elasticNet)
-- automatic selection of $\lambda$ values for lasso and adaptive lasso (see ?linr::lasso, ?linr::adaptiveLasso)
+- automatic selection of $\lambda$ values for lasso and adaptive lasso (see ?lessSEM::lasso, ?lessSEM::adaptiveLasso)
-- approximate optimization of SEM with custom penalty functions using a BFGS optimizer or Rsolnp (see ?linr::smoothLasso, ?linr::smoothAdaptiveLasso, ?linr::smoothElasticNet, ?linr::regularizeSEMWithCustomPenaltyRsolnp)
+- approximate optimization of SEM with custom penalty functions using a BFGS optimizer or Rsolnp (see ?lessSEM::smoothLasso, ?lessSEM::smoothAdaptiveLasso, ?lessSEM::smoothElasticNet, ?lessSEM::regularizeSEMWithCustomPenaltyRsolnp)
-- exact cross-validation for regularized models (see ?linr::cv4ridge, ?linr::cv4lasso, ?linr::cv4adaptiveLasso, ?linr::cv4elasticNet)
+- exact cross-validation for regularized models (see ?lessSEM::cv4ridge, ?lessSEM::cv4lasso, ?lessSEM::cv4adaptiveLasso, ?lessSEM::cv4elasticNet)
-- UNDER CONSTRUCTION: approximate cross-validation (see ?linr::acv4elasticNet and ?linr::aCV4regularizedSEMWithCustomPenalty)
+- UNDER CONSTRUCTION: approximate cross-validation (see ?lessSEM::acv4elasticNet and ?lessSEM::aCV4regularizedSEMWithCustomPenalty)
-- UNDER CONSTRUCTION: approximate influence functions for regularized SEM (see ?linr::ai4elasticNet)
+- UNDER CONSTRUCTION: approximate influence functions for regularized SEM (see ?lessSEM::ai4elasticNet)

-Currently, linr has the following optimizers:
+Currently, lessSEM has the following optimizers:

 - (variants of) iterative shrinkage and thresholding
 - glmnet

 These are also available for other packages.
 There are two ways to implement them:

-1. using the R interface: (e.g., ?linr::gpLasso, ?linr::gpAdaptiveLasso, ?linr::gpElasticNet).
+1. using the R interface: (e.g., ?lessSEM::gpLasso, ?lessSEM::gpAdaptiveLasso, ?lessSEM::gpElasticNet).
 This interface is similar to the optim optimizers in R
-2. All optimizers are implemented as C++ header-only files in linr.
+2. All optimizers are implemented as C++ header-only files in lessSEM.
 Thus, they can be accessed from other packages using C++.
 The documentation for this approach will follow soon.

 # Installation

-If you want to install linr from GitHub, use the following commands in R:
+If you want to install lessSEM from GitHub, use the following commands in R:

     if(!require(devtools))install.packages("devtools")

-    devtools::install_github("jhorzek/linr")
+    devtools::install_github("jhorzek/lessSEM")

 # Example

-    library(linr)
+    library(lessSEM)

-    # Identical to regsem, linr builds on the lavaan
+    # Identical to regsem, lessSEM builds on the lavaan
     # package for model specification.
 The first step
     # therefore is to implement the model in lavaan.